bitovi/academy/src/typescript/9-generics.md

 }
 ```

-Thanks to generics we're able to use the same ``LinkedList`` class in multiple different scenarios with any type.
+Thanks to generics we’re able to use the same ``LinkedList`` class in multiple different scenarios with any type.

 ## Exercise: `TreeNode`